NicolasL-S/SpeedMapping.jl/docs/src/benchmarks.md

 ![Mapping results](https://raw.githubusercontent.com/NicolasL-S/SpeedMapping.jl/refs/heads/MajorRefactor/docs/assets/mapping_benchmarks.svg)

-The height of each marker indicates how much longer each algorithm took relative to the fastest algorithm for each problem.
+Marker indicates how much longer each algorithm took relative to the fastest algorithm for each problem.
 The color scale shows the same for the number of iterations.
 The left-most algorithms are the most reliable and the quickest. **ACX** and monotonic **AA** perform well.
 While **AA** tends to need fewer iterations, **ACX** is lighter and tends to be quicker.
+Composite **AA** is also surprisingl fast, despite not solving one problem.

 ## Solving non-linear systems of equations